rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/maintain/index.md

 3. The script will ask whether modules used by the project should also be upgraded.
 This is recommended, but can be skipped.

-4. The `upgrade.sh` script will now pull up-to-date code from the [rollyourown.xyz repositories](/collaborate/repositories), optionally back up the project, build new images for the selected components and deploy them to the host server.
+4. The `upgrade.sh` script will now pull up-to-date code from the [rollyourown repositories](/collaborate/repositories), optionally back up the project, build new images for the selected components and deploy them to the host server.

 After this process, your project deployment has been upgraded.